 All the Ways of Saying Good Night in Arabic

-مساء النور Masa’ alnoor
+مساء النور masaa’ an-noor

-This lovely phrase translates into: ‘this evening is full of light’ (as in the light of your presence).
+This lovely phrase translates into: “this evening is full of light” (as in the light of your presence).
 It also doesn’t need any special conjugations so it’s fairly easy to use.

-This is a personal favorite, as it translates into ‘I hope you wake up to all that is good’.
+This is a personal favorite, as it translates into “I hope you wake up to all that is good”.
 It’s a very hopeful statement and it’s commonly used on departure if someone is leaving another’s house at night, or someone is leaving the room announcing they’re heading to bed.

 Read next: 11 Essential Ways to Say Goodbye in Arabic

-This is the kind of phrase you can find in a children’s book or some might use ironically in an attempt to seem formal.
+This is the kind of phrase you may find in a children’s book.
+You might also use it ironically in an attempt to seem formal.